seriousm4x/wubbl0rz-archiv-transcribe/README.md

 # Whisper transcribe for vods

 CUDA is highly recommended for this!
-It can run it on CPU, but oh boi, you don't want that.
+CPU is about 3x slower.
+Read more about speed comparison here: https://github.com/guillaumekln/faster-whisper#benchmark

 ## Installation